Protect Your Car With a Tracker

 You have mainly two options when you have a tight budget

-1. The most popular tracking device in UK is called Lojack that neither employs GPS nor charges a monthly fee.
+1. The most popular tracking device in UK is called Tracker that neither employs GPS nor charges a monthly fee.
 Depending on two devices – a transponder and a receiver—this device is activated after you inform the police about the theft.

 2. Option two relates to midrange systems, such as the Teletracer which also does not use the GPS, but transmits a signal ultimately received by a central monitoring station.
 You have to pay a monthly fee for Teletracer.